cseptesting/floatcsep/CONTRIBUTING.md

 3. Also, documentation must accompany new feature requests.
    - Note: We would really appreciate pull requests that help us improve documentation.
 4. Make sure the tests pass.
 Run `pytest -v tests/` in the top-level directory of the repo.
 5. Push your changes to your fork and submit a pull request.
-Make sure to set the branch to `fecsep:main`.
+Make sure to set the branch to `floatcsep:main`.
 6. Wait for our review.
 There may be some suggested changes or improvements.
 Changes can be made after the pull request has been opening by simply adding more commits to your branch.